 If you or someone you love is suffering from postnatal PTSD triggered by a birth injury, medical malpractice, or negligence, you may also find it helpful to speak to an attorney to get the legal support your family needs.
 Medical malpractice or negligence during pregnancy, labor, and delivery is not only devastating, it is also a violation of your rights.

-At Brown, Wharton & Brothers, we understand the delicate nature of birth injury cases.
+At Birth Injury Guide, we understand the delicate nature of birth injury cases.
 Our attorneys are dedicated to protecting your legal rights with compassion and integrity.
 Contact our office today to schedule a free case review, and learn more about your rights and legal options.
 Fill out our online form to get started.